Yijin-Zeng/QR-decomposition-for-efficient-variable-selection-in-OLS/README.md

 # QR decomposition for efficient variable selection in OLS

-This repository explains how QR decomposition can be used in OLS for efficient variables selections and parameters updating.
+This repository explains how QR decomposition can be used in OLS for efficient variables selections and coefficient update.

 ## Contents